+Key Audit Matter How Our Audit Addressed

+the Key Audit Matter

+Impairment assessment of goodwill

-Refer to Note 9 Goodwill, Note 3 Significant accounting judgements, estimates and assumptions
+Refer to Note 9 Goodwill, Note 3 Significant acc counting judgements, estimates and assumptions

 As required by Australian Accounting Standards, the group is required to perform an impairment test of goodwill on at least an annual basis.
-This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rate, which are affected by expected future demand for products in the underground mining and construction industries in the electrical business as a separate cashgenerating unit.

-Our procedures included, amongst others:

-- We assessed management's determination of the group's cash-generating units ("CGUs"); - We involved Hall Chadwick's valuation experts to evaluate the methodologies used by the group and to review the mathematical accuracy of the cash flow forecasts; - We evaluated management's key assumptions used in the cash flow forecasts to determine the recoverability of electrical business assets and agreed relevant data to supporting documents; - We challenged management on the key assumptions used in the cash flow forecasts by considering this information and evidence available to us internally and externally; - We evaluated the historical reliability of prior period cash flows by considering this information and evidence available to us internally and externally; - We performed sensitivity analysis around the key assumptions of growth rates and discount rates used in the cash flow forecasts and assessed the sensitivity and likelihood of a change of these assumptions that either individually or collectively would result in the electrical business assets to be impaired or otherwise: and - We assessed the adequacy of the group's disclosure in relation to the carrying value of goodwill.
+This annual impairment assessment was a key audit matter due to the size of the asset (carrying value of \$6.849m) and the degree of estimation and assumptions, specifically forecast earnings and discount rate, which are affected by expected future demand for products in the electrical business as a separate cash generating unit.
+Our procedures included, amongst others: We assessed management's determination of the group's cash-generating units ("CGUs"); We involved Hall Chadwick's valuation experts to evaluate the methodologies used by the group and to review the mathematical accuracy of the cash flow forecasts; We evaluated management's key assumptions used in the cash flow forecasts to determine the recoverability of electrical business assets and agreed relevant data to supporting documents; We challenged management on the key assumptions used in the cash flow forecasts by considering this information and evidence available to us internally and externally; We evaluated the historical reliability of prior period cash flows by considering this information and evidence available to us internally and externally; We performed sensitivity analysis around the key assumptions of growth rates and discount rates used in the cash flow forecasts and assessed the sensitivity and likelihood of a change of these assumptions that either individually or collectively would result in the electrical business assets to be impaired or otherwise; and We assessed the adequacy of the group's disclosure in relation to the carrying value of goodwill.